sleakly/IoTScout/README.md

 # IoTScout

 IoTScout is a fast, modular tool for discovering and interacting with smart devices (IoT) on your local network.
-It uses mDNS/zeroconf to find devices, enriches their information, and provides interactive prompts for device-specific actions.
+It uses mDNS/zeroconf to find devices, displays their information, and provides interactive prompts for device-specific actions.

 ## Features
 - **Network scanning:** Discovers all mDNS service types and browses each for devices in parallel.
 - **Device enrichment:** Resolves hostnames, IP addresses, MAC addresses, and vendor info.
 - **Interactive REPL:** Lets you interact with discovered devices using modular handlers (Chromecast, Hue, Sonos, MQTT, HTTP, UPNP, etc.).
-- **Extensible:** Easily add new device handlers for other protocols or device types.
 - **Rich output:** Optionally displays results in formatted tables using the Rich library.

 ## Installation